joseluucaas/joseluucaas/README.md

 **`Desenvolvedor Full Stack`**

-Olá!
-Eu me chamo José Lucas e atualmente estou em busca de me tornar um Desenvolvedor Full Stack, eu sou natrual do Acre e atualmente moro no interior do Amazonas.
-Estou em consante evolução nos meus estudos estudando pela Alura é tambem pelo YouTube no canal do Curso em vídeo.
+Hello!
+My name is José Lucas, and I am currently working towards becoming a Full Stack Developer.
+I am originally from Acre and currently live in the countryside of Amazonas.
+I am constantly improving my skills by studying through Alura and also on YouTube via the Curso em Vídeo channel.

 ---
 ## 🌐 Onde me encontrar